 This document forms a Service Level Agreement (“SLA”) between Zynk Software Limited (“Service Provider”) and its Customers (“The Customer”) for the provision of technical support and other technical services (“Services”) relating to support and to sustain the functionality of the Service Providers software products only where The Customer has entered into a billing agreement which includes these Services with the Service Provider.

 - Provide clear reference to service ownership, accountability, roles and/or responsibilities.

 - Present a clear, concise and measurable description of service provision to The Customer.

 - Match perceptions of expected service provision with actual service support & delivery.

 The Service Provider offers 2 levels of service for Support:

 Standard Support – This level of support is included with all The Providers software licenses, once the system is live and running in a production environment, if the system fails, The Customer are responsible for informing The Providers and the team will address the issue and bill for any time taken to fix the problem where the issue was not caused through a fault of the The Providers software.

-Managed Support – Managed Service is fundamentally different from the standard support offering.
-A fixed monthly fee is paid in addition to The Customers license fee for the The Providers team to keep The Customers integration functioning, if something goes wrong, the team will respond to the issue and address the problem at no additional cost.
+Priority Support – Priority support is an enhanced support offering.
+A fixed monthly fee is paid in addition to The Customers license fee for the The Providers team to keep The Customers integration functioning, if something goes wrong, the team will respond to the issue and address the problem.